-The master's program in speech-language pathology at Grand Valley State University is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
-Candidacy is a "preaccreditation" status with the CAA, awarded to developing or emerging programs for a maximum period of 5 years.
+The master's education program in speech-language pathology at Grand Valley State University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.

 Accreditation signifies to students, the general public, and all interested parties that the program of study has met the rigorous standards designed to insure that programs are striving toward excellence in educating students.
 Here is a link to the ASHA website which provides greater detail what accreditation requires and means to students and the public.
 If you have questions, please feel free to contact Dr. Dan Halling at email@example.com.

 Anyone interested in knowing more about this professional accreditation, or to file a complaint or grievance regarding the GVSU M.S. program, may use the following contact information: